-Beginning on July 17, we hope you’ll join us for an expanded #FreeBSDFridays series of 101 classes.
-We’re building on our FreeBSD Day content to offer 1 hour live sessions every Friday, designed to get you started with FreeBSD.
-The sessions will take place at 10am PDT at https://live.freebsd.org/FreeBSD/freebsdfriday/
+We hope you’ll join us for a #FreeBSDFridays series of 101 classes.
+We’ve expanded on our FreeBSD Day content to offer 1 hour live sessions every other Friday, designed to get you started with FreeBSD.
+The sessions take place at 10am PST at https://live.freebsd.org/FreeBSD/freebsdfriday/

 Videos of the sessions can be found on the FreeBSD Project YouTube Channel.

 December 16: An Introduction to FreeBSD Services – Drew Gurkowski

 February 11: How to Track FreeBSD Using Git, Part 2 – Warner Losh